 I don’t even remember his first name.
 But I always think of him whenever I play chess and/or drink a beer.

-I met him when we were in the Marines stationed at Camp Pendleton, California.
+I met Alva when we were in the Marines stationed at Camp Pendleton, California.
 He was your typical Mexican from Texas.
 A true Texican.
-Everyone called him Alva.
-He was short and stocky, what would be called husky in the boy’s department.
+His first name was Rodolfo, but everyone called him by his surname.
+Alva was short and stocky, what would be called husky in the boy’s department.
 He was particularly handsome.
 In fact, he had one eye a little bigger than the other, his teeth were crooked, and he always had a bad haircut.
 What he lacked in looks, he made up for in personality.
 He was always the joker and he always had everyone in the shop laughing.

 One day, he went to the club to watch Monday Night Football and later returned emotionally distraught.
 He told us that the game was interrupted for a special announcement: John Lennon had been shot!
 None of us could believe it.
 But Alva was the one who was the most depressed by Lennon’s death.
 Alva seemed to drink less after that shocking assassination.